-This Saint Louis University School of Law Field Placement Handbook (this "Handbook") provides information for eligible SLU LAW field placement students (each, a "Law Student") and for supervising attorneys or other individuals qualified to supervise field placements (each, a "Field Placement Supervisor").
-The SLU LAW Field Placement Program provides Law Students with the opportunity to put classroom instruction and theory into action in legal settings where they learn through experience (each, a "Field Placement Site").
-Each field placement is overseen by a faculty member (each, a "Faculty Coordinator").
+This Saint Louis University School of Law Field Placement Handbook (this "Handbook") provides information for supervising attorneys or other individuals qualified to supervise field placements (each, a "Supervisor") and eligible SLU LAW field placement students (each, a "Law Student").
+The SLU LAW Field Placement Program (the "Program") provides Law Students with the opportunity to put classroom instruction and theory into action in legal settings where they learn through experience (each, a "Field Placement Site").
+Each field placement is overseen by a faculty member (each, a "Faculty Coordinator") and is documented with a Memorandum of Understanding signed by the Supervisor, the Law Student, and the Faculty Coordinator ("MOU").